 In their absence, this process gets disrupted leading to fat deposition.
 Hence it is important to have a diet that is replete with these nutrients.

 7. Sex hormone tests

-Women can struggle with weight if they have the polycystic ovarian syndrome or PCOS.
+Women can struggle with a weight if they have a polycystic ovarian syndrome or PCOS.
 Women with PCOS have high levels of male hormones namely testosterone and insulin.

 These present as menstrual irregularities and weight gain among others.
 Observational studies among young women with PCOS showed longitudinal weight gain.

 You can request for total and free testosterone test.
 We present a detailed view of how PCOS affects weight.